Raanta makes 39 saves, streaking Coyotes beat Oilers 1-0

 Cam Talbot made 31 saves for Edmonton.
 The Oilers have lost six in a row.

-The Coyotes scored on their first shot of the game.
-Oliver Ekman-Larsson's shot caromed off teammate Christian Dvorak's skate at 3:26 of the first period.
+The Coyotes scored on their first attempt of the game.
+Oliver Ekman-Larsson's shot caromed off teammate Christian Dvorak's body and past Talbot at 3:26 of the first period.

+"Somehow found its way in," Dvorak said.
+"Sometimes you get lucky if you go to the net."

 The Oilers' best chance came midway through the third.
 Patrick Maroon's goal was overturned on a Coyotes' challenge for goaltender interference.
-Maroon tipped in Oscar Klefbom's shot, but replays appeared to show Maroon didn't allow Raanta full movement to be able to stop the puck.
+Maroon tipped in Oscar Klefbom's shot, but replays appeared to show Maroon didn't allow Raanta full movement with his stick and blocker to be able to stop the puck.

-The two teams' respective penalty minutes leaders, Max Domi of Arizona and Zack Kassian of Edmonton, got into a shoving match in front of the Oilers bench in the second period.
+"The goalie is way out of his crease and I'm getting pushed into him.
+So I mean, it can go either way," Maroon said.
+"I feel like it has been going that way all year."

+Talbot expressed his displeasure at the ruling and that Arizona's goal was not called back for the same infraction.

-Talbot made several key saves in the period, two on a late Arizona power play, to keep the Coyotes from extending their lead for the moment.
+Talbot made several key saves in the period, two on a late Arizona power play, to keep the Coyotes from extending their lead.

-Raanta stopped a Ryan Strome shot with 14:33 left in the third period, then turned away Kassian's long attempt 23 seconds later.
+Raanta stopped Ryan Strome's shot with 14:33 left in the third period, then turned away Zack Kassian's long attempt 23 seconds later.
 He stayed strong in goal even against an extra attacker in the closing seconds.

+"Lots of blocking shots," Raanta said of the game's last few moments.
+"Everybody who was on the ice, they were putting their bodies on the line."

 The Coyotes held Oilers star Connor McDavid, among the NHL leaders in points with 66, to two shots on goal.

-NOTES: Oilers backup goalie Al Montoya was scratched after being injured in Friday's practice.
+Oilers backup goalie Al Montoya was scratched after suffering an upper-body injury in Friday's practice, and will be evaluated again on Sunday.
 The team recalled G Laurent Brossoit from Bakersfield of the AHL on an emergency basis and assigned D Keegan Lowe to Bakersfield. ...
 D Adam Larsson returned to the Oilers after missing the past eight games following the death of his father.
 He served four penalty minutes. ...
 Coyotes F Richard Panik returned to action after missing the past two games as a healthy scratch.
 C Zac Rinaldo was scratched for Arizona. ...
 Ekman-Larsson has 21 assists on the season, and has recorded 20 or more in six consecutive seasons. ...
+Texas Rangers pitcher Cole Hamels, in town for spring training, attended the game. ...
 The Coyotes are 28-6-5 in their last 39 games against the Oilers.

 UP NEXT